-If you have found it, check to see if there is a # in front of it.
-If there is remove it as this is commenting out the activation line.
+#” in front of it.
+If there is, remove it as this is commenting out the activation line.
 If you can’t find the line at all, add “

-Once you have made the changes, you can press Ctrl + X then pressing Y and then Enter to save the changes.
+Once you have made the changes, you can press CTRL + X then pressing Y and then Enter to save the changes.

 You can now proceed from Step 5 again, rebooting your Raspberry Pi then checking to see if the module has been enabled.

 Getting Python ready for the RFID RC522

 Now that we have wired up our RFID RC522 circuit to the Raspberry Pi we can now power it on and begin the process of programming simple scripts in Python to interact with the chip.